pedromsantos/cs-kata/8_Yahtzee/README.md

 ### Implement

 - Player assigns final roll to a category (see catagory list below)
-- Player cannot assign to already assigned category
+- Player cannot assign to an already assigned category
 - Calculate score for player/roll/category
-  - If roll is compatible score
+  - If roll is compatible score using the category specific scoring rules
   - If roll is not compatible score zero
 - Update player score
 - Game finishes when all players have assigned rolls to all categories